-Parameter Description Data Unit Calculated (c) Measured (m) Reference (r) Operating Records (o) Baseline stocks Baseline is the "business as usual" case for reforestation projects.
-As only seedlings are being assessed as the primary effect of a project, older, pre-existing trees are not included.
-Baseline carbon stocks are assumed to be zero.
-CO 2 equivalent (r) - The value is referenced as zero.
-Project stocks Project stocks are based on projected values for each forest type and sometimes species within the forest type, as they relate to the seedlings planted by the project, assuming adequate seedling stocking at the time of project confirmation.
-The project stocks are discounted for conservative accounting as a measure against project failure and, in cases where conservation easements are used, to address management for resiliency.
+Parameter Description Data Unit Calculated (c) Measured (m) Reference (r) Operating Records (o) Project stocks Project stocks are based on projected values for each forest type and sometimes species within the forest type, as they relate to the naturally regenerated seedlings encouraged by the project activity or trees planted by the project, assuming adequate tree stocking at the time of project confirmation.
+The project stocks are discounted for conservative accounting as a measure against potential project performance decline and abandonment.
+A contribution to a permanence risk pool is also required of each project to address the risk of potential reversals from natural disturbances or other unavoidable causes.
 CO 2 equivalent (r) - The values and adjustments are described in the Reforestation Communities Data File.